meetdomaine/Kit/documentation/content/docs/getting-started.md

 ## Build the theme for the first time

 This step will help us validate that our theme setup is correct, Webpack is able to compile our JS and CSS assets and the Kit is able to copy over theme assets to the build directly (which defaults to `{project}/dist`).
-Running this command is always a good initial step when starting a new project.
+Running this command is always a good initial step when validating a new project.

 Run: `kit build --env production`